 Mail servers use these lists to determine which emails to reject.
 You don't want to be on any of those lists.

 As we previously said, some recipients would label your messages as spam regardless of what you do.
 Let's take a look at how to prevent the other beneficiaries from doing the same.
+If you don't want to end up in a spam box and receive high email open rates, pay attention to your subject line, receiver list, timing, and other important factors.

 Use a double opt-in system